 Finding 4A: In the last Comprehensive Plan update, the City of Prineville identified the vacant land need for large industrial parcels in proximity of the west side airport industrial area (Chapter 5- Economy: pages 81-85).
-According to the Comprehensive Plan, even after the 2004 UGB expansion the city was still in need of an additional 643 acres of industrial land.
-The recent data center developments (Facebook and Apple) have further depleted the available industrial land by 280 acres.
+According to the Comprehensive Plan, even after the 2007 UGB expansion the city was still in need of an additional 643 acres of industrial land.
+The recent data center developments (Facebook and Project Pillar) further depleted the available industrial land by 280 acres.
 Such data centers represent minimal employment opportunities as data centers employ fewer persons per acre than conventional industrial activities and fewer persons per acre than anticipated in the Plan.
 Therefore, the need for this land supply availability remains essentially as it was before data center market entry and site/land usage.
-This proposed land replenishment strategy will help the city remain competitive for large lot and data center industrial site selection.
+This proposed addition of industrial land fits with the City's replenish strategy and will help the city remain competitive for large lot and data center industrial site selection.
 Staff finds that, due to the industrial land need identified in the Comprehensive Plan along with the absorption of land by data centers since that document was adopted, the existing economic opportunities analysis within the Comprehensive Plan meets the requirements of this OAR.